ietf-wg-cellar/ebml-specification/specification.markdown

 ## VINT Examples

 [@tableUsableBits] shows examples of Variable Size Integers with lengths from 1 to 5 octets.
-The Usable Bits column refers to the number of bits that can be used in the VINT\_DATA.
-The Representation column depicts a binary expression of Variable Size Integers where VINT\_WIDTH is depicted by `0`, the VINT\_MARKER as `1`, and the VINT\_DATA as `x`.
+The "Usable Bits" column refers to the number of bits that can be used in the VINT\_DATA.
+The "Representation" column depicts a binary expression of Variable Size Integers where VINT\_WIDTH is depicted by `0`, the VINT\_MARKER as `1`, and the VINT\_DATA as `x`.